Unathi's personal website

 }

-# Function to list and format virtualenvs
+# Helper function to list and format virtualenvs

 list_virtualenvs() {